$V_{cb}$ determination from inclusive $b \to c$ decays: an alternative method: An Alternative Method to Determine

 Finally, as discussed, $V_{cb}$ could also be determined by making use of the $q^2_\mathrm{cut}$ dependence of the moments.
 In Fig.~\ref{fig:centralmoments}, we show the ratio $R^*$ and the centralized moments $q_{1,2,3,4}$ as a function of $q^2_{\textrm{cut}}$.
 We present their prediction up to $1/m_b^4$ together with the different contributions given by $\mu_3$, $\mu_G^2$, $\tilde \rho_D^3$ and the sum of the five operators of order $1/m_b^4$.
 Also in this case, they are evaluated by re-expanding~\eqref{eqn:q2momdef} and~\eqref{eqn:Rstar} up to $1/m_b^4$.
 The size of the various $1/m_b$ terms is then obtained by selecting only the relative term in the expansion, multiplied by the residual $m_b^{2n}/\mu_3 \approx m_b^{2n}$, as in Eq.~\eqref{eqn:q2centnum}.
 Note that after the re-expansion there are terms proportional to $(\mu_G^2)^2/m_b^4$; they are much smaller than the genuine $1/m_b^4$ contribution and therefore not presented in Fig.~\ref{fig:centralmoments}.
 For the numerical values of the HQE parameters, we use those obtained in \cite{Gam16} as a benchmark scenario.
 We list the conversion of our basis to the one of Refs.~\cite{Gam16, Man10} in Appendix~\ref{sec:ap}.

 The expressions in Eq.~\eqref{eqn:q2centnum} and the plots presented in Fig.~\ref{fig:centralmoments}, show a good behaviour of the OPE expansion for the ratio $R^*$ and the first moment, which are dominated by the leading contribution proportional to $\mu_3$.
 Centralized moments of higher order on the contrary have a strong dependence on the higher order terms, since the subtraction $q^2-\langle q^2 \rangle$ removes the bulk of the contribution from $\mu_3$.
 For the third and fourth moments, higher order terms form a non-negligible fraction of total contribution.
+As for the individual contributions of the $1/m_b^4$ terms to the centralized moments, we observe that the largest contribution of the $1/m_b^4$ comes from the parameter $r^4_E$, followed in size by $s^4_E,s^4_B$ and $s^4_{qB}$.
+On the contrary, $r^4_G$ gives a much smaller contribution to the moments.
+Due to the numerical values adopted for these parameters in Eq.~\eqref{eq:num4}, the suppression of the spin-dependent $s^4$ terms seen in Eq.~\eqref{eqn:q2centnum} is lifted and therefore the centralized moments seem sensitive also to the spin-dependent parameters.
 We emphasize that especially for values of $\qcut > 3$, which as discussed would correspond to a lepton energy cut of $E_\ell = 0.4$ GeV, their contribution becomes more pronounced, showing the feasibility of the proposed strategy in employing a $q^2$ cut.